‘This could be my dad’: Man suspects remains exposed at Lake Mead might be father based on photos of teeth - NewsBreak

 “After he drowned, I was told that he ‘went away,’” Todd Kolod, Daniel Kolod’s son, told KLAS from his home in Spain.

 “He went out [fishing] regularly,” Todd Kolod said.
-“He ran out of people to give fish to.”Lake Mead exposing more sunken relics
+“He ran out of people to give fish to.”Police: Shooting between family members kills 1 at Ga. hospital

 Todd Kolod was 3 years old when his father drowned.
 Daniel Kolod was on a speed boat with a friend when they hit a wake.
 Both men flipped and fell into the water.
 Only one survived.